-Acronyms for recording other QC measurements are as follows:blank = B or BLKmethod blank = MBcalibration standard = CAL or CALIBcalibration verification standard = CV
+Acronyms for recording other QC measurements are as follows:

 Duplicates are typically not helpful for bacterial analyses and are not customarily run for bacteria unless specifically requested.
-Temperature is measured with a thermometer in-situ conditions.
+Temperature is measured with a temperature sensor or thermometer in-situ conditions.
 For each cooler of samples that is transported to the analytical laboratory, a 100ml plastic container (prepared by the laboratory) will be included that is marked "temperature blank."
 This blank will be used by the laboratory's sample custodian to check the temperature of samples upon receipt to ensure that samples were maintained at the temperature appropriate for the particular analysis.
-Typically, a sample is collected in a 250 mL bottle with no preservative and the hold time is considered immediate.
-Temperature should be taken by a calibrated NIST thermometer.